gispatial/TCReactNative/README.md

 </table>
 <p>&nbsp;</p>

-# The Howto start with working this project..
+# Howto start with working this project..

 $ npm install or $ yarn